djsantos/Mount-Snow/README.md

 #library files:

--User.js created file with basic authentication and user object database. currently has 4 registered users lookup function is used to verify the correct username and password for each user createUser function is used to create a new user -welcome.js has been deleted
+-User.js created file with basic authentication and user object database. currently has 4 registered users
+	lookup function is used to verify the correct username and password for each user createUser function is used to create a new user -tweet.js created file to store tweets. currently has 4 tweets displayTweets function returns an array of the tweets the given user has tweeted createTweet function addes a tweet to the tweet database tweetCount function returns the number of tweets a given user has tweeted -welcome.js has been deleted
 -signUp.js has been deleted
 -home.js username methods were removed as they are not handled through here